Mini Cream Cheese Pound Cakes are as simple or as fancy as you want. Dress them up with different toppings for endless possibilities!

 Add the dry ingredients to the wet ingredients.
 With the mixer on low speed, gradually add the flour mixture.
 Mix just until combined.

 Fill the pans.
-Divide the batter evenly among the pans, filling each cavity 3/4 full.
+Divide the cake batter evenly among the pans, filling each cavity 3/4 full.
 You’ll use about 2 & 1/2 tablespoons of batter per cavity.

 Cool the cakes.
-Place the pans on a wire rack and allow the cakes to cool for 10 minutes.
+Place the pans on a wire cooling rack and allow the cakes to cool for 10 minutes.
 Then transfer the cakes from the pan to a wire rack to cool completely.

 Make the glaze.
 Stir together the confectioners’ sugar and 3 tablespoons of the cream.
 Continue adding cream, a small amount at a time, until the glaze is the consistency you want.